Two-Dimensional Billiards Are Turing Complete: Turing completeness of two-dimensional billiards

 Following this idea, we introduce a convenient map that encodes tape states over the alphabet $\mathcal{A} = \{0,1\}$ as points of the closed interval $I = [0,1] \subset \mathbb{R}$.
 Let $t = \{t_n\}$ be a tape state with $t_n \in \mathcal{A}$ for all $n \in \Z$.
 We assign to $t$ the point in the Cantor set

 Here, we have used the elements of $t$ as the ternary digits of our point in $I$, by alternating elements of the positive half of tape, $\{t_n\}_{n\geq 0}$, with those of the negative half, $\{t_n\}_{n<0}$.
 In other words, the right- and left-hand sides of the tape $t$ are encoded in the odd and even digits of the ternary expansion of $x_t$, respectively.
+Notice that since $t$ is finitely supported, the resulting number $x_t$ is rational, and hence constructible.

 We would also like to add somehow the information about the position of the head into this encoding.
 In order to do so, we will embed a smaller copy of $I$ into itself for each $k\in \Z$ via an affine map $\tau_k:I\hookrightarrow I$.
 By having the length of $I_k:=\tau_k(I)$ decrease fast enough as $|k|$ goes to infinity, we can construct these embeddings so that the intervals $I_k$ are pairwise disjoint.
-If we also assume that $I_k$ is to the left of $I_{k'}$ if $k<k'$ and we have symmetry with respect to the center of the interval, the result we obtain looks like the one in Figure \ref{fig: embedding interval}.
-Using these intervals, we can encode the tape $t$ when the head state is at position $k$ as the point $x_{t,k}:=\tau_k(x_t)\in[0,1]$.
+For example, we can take the following maps $\tau_k:I\hookrightarrow I_k\subseteq I$: